 DRESSING ON THE SIDE

 The dressing on your salad can make or break its healthiness factor.
 So this is your most important choice for keeping your positive eating on track.
 Regular dressing can be high in calories and fat, and very often salads are drenched in it, so get your dressing on the side and use only 1 to 1 1/2 tablespoons–or better yet, sprinkle it on your salad with a fork.
-Creamy Dressings (many are mayonnaise-based) are the worst choices nutrition-wise.
+Creamy Dressings (many are mayonnaise-based) are the worst choices nutrition-wise, and the fastest way to sabotage your healthy salad.
 Here’s what can be found in three tablespoons (a standard restaurant serving) of some popular dressings:

 Blue Cheese: 260 calories